Waterholders/design/Readme.md

 This is the main design file for CBORD which is meant to be used as a linked Sketch App library.
 It contains symbols, text styles, and layer styles to aid in the construction of high-fidelity prototypes.
 It represents our commitment to normalize our design choices in a highly reusable way.

 #### Why use this?
-If you are designing for a new project (via Sketch App), and you link the shared library to it, you will automatically have at your disposal all of CBORD's design thinking and components to quickly scaffold your new project. *POWERFUL STUFF*
+If you are designing for a new project (via Sketch App), and you link the shared library to it, you will automatically have at your disposal all of CBORD's design thinking and components to quickly scaffold your new project. *FEEL THE POWER!!!*

 #### How do I use this?
 Make sure you have the following installed: